 Osteoarthritis can cause wear and tear of the joint which then can lead to pain in the joint.
 It is common in old age, especially in females.

 Trauma to the joint can cause the fracture of the condyle (part of the Mandible) and can lead to severe pain.
 Treatment involves surgical intervention and visiting an oral and maxillofacial surgeon who is a specialist in this field will help.

 Cluster headache is another reason for pain in the jaw which is because the pain might radiate from the head.
 Once the headache is gone the pain in the jaw also will subside if that was the reason for the pain.

 Trigeminal Neuralgia is a neuropathic pain involving one side of the face which affects the trigeminal nerve.
 This pain is a sharp shooting electric current type of pain and starts on light touch, and on doing routine things like washing the face, shaving, eating, talking, or even when cold air touches the face.
 It can involve the jaw on the affected side.
 There is no permanent cure for trigeminal neuralgia.

 Any infection in the ear can again radiate the pain to the jaw mimicking the jaw pain.

-Heart attack can cause pain not only in the chest but also in the arm of the left side and the jaw.
-Any such pain involving the jaw, chest and the arm should be immediately dealt with, without a second thought and the patient should be taken to the hospital.
+Heart attacks can cause pain not only in the chest but also in the arm of the left side and the jaw.
+Any such pain involving the jaw, chest, and arm should be immediately dealt with, without a second thought and the patient should be taken to the hospital.

 What are the Symptoms Related to Jaw Pain?

-Symptoms related of jaw pain might vary from one individual to another.
+Symptoms related to jaw pain might vary from one individual to another.
 These include: